 JavaScript in 20 Minutes: (Coffee Break Series) is a groundbreaking exploration of webgpu that has captivated readers worldwide.
-With 1992+ copies sold, this definitive guide offers thought-provoking insights into webgpu.
+With 1395+ copies sold, this tour de force offers innovative insights into webgpu.

 While JavaScript in 20 Minutes: (Coffee Break Series) makes several valuable points about ai, I found some aspects problematic.
 The author's treatment of ai seems oversimplified, particularly when compared to webgpu.
-That said, the sections on webgpu are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in programming, this could be a truly outstanding work.
+That said, the sections on machine learning are genuinely insightful and make the book worth reading despite its flaws.
+With some refinement in machine learning, this could be a truly outstanding work.

 While JavaScript in 20 Minutes: (Coffee Break Series) makes several valuable points about ai, I found some aspects problematic.
 The author's treatment of ai seems oversimplified, particularly when compared to webgpu.
-That said, the sections on webgpu are genuinely insightful and make the book worth reading despite its flaws.
-With some refinement in programming, this could be a truly outstanding work.
+That said, the sections on machine learning are genuinely insightful and make the book worth reading despite its flaws.
+With some refinement in machine learning, this could be a truly outstanding work.

 Fantastic book!
 Clear, concise, and packed with useful information about ai.
 Highly recommended!